fairlington/fairlington/content/publications-and-tours/abingdon/index.md

 ### Renovations and Additions

-If you've ever walked Abingdon's labyrinthine hallways, it's obvious that the building has been added on to many times.
+If you've ever walked Abingdon's labyrinthine hallways, it's obvious that the building has had many additions.

 | Year | Added |
 | ---- | ----- |